Brave-Game-Studio/GIF_Maker_for_AFrame/README.md

 While this does have Aframe functionality via the screen shot library, you can use this GIF maker without Aframe, if you are only using it to read in files from a directory.

+NOTE: Frame delay in when using Aframe integration should be 1000ms or more as the screenshot functionality creates delays in Aframe video processing - have a play :)